Wolfsangel: Post-World War II symbolism

 After World War II, public exhibition of the Wolfsangel symbol became illegal in Germany if it was connected with Neo-Nazi groups.
-On August 9, 2018, Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games.
+On 9 August 2018 Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games.
 "Through the change in the interpretation of the law, games that critically look at current affairs can for the first time be given a USK age rating," USK managing director Elisabeth Secker told CTV.
 "This has long been the case for films and with regards to the freedom of the arts, this is now rightly also the case with computer and videogames."

-Outside of Germany, the Wolfsangel symbol has been used by some Neo-Nazi organizations such as in the United States where the Aryan Nations organization uses a white Wolfsangel-like symbol with a sword replacing the cross-bar in its logo.
+Outside of Germany, the Wolfsangel symbol has been used by some Neo-Nazi organizations such as in the United States where Aryan Nations organization uses a white Wolfsangel-like symbol with a sword replacing the cross-bar in its logo.
 The US-based Anti-Defamation League (ADL) database, as well as other non-governmental organisations, list the Wolfsangel as a hate symbol and as a neo-Nazi symbol.
+In Italy, the Wolfsangel was the symbol used by the far right movement Terza Posizione.